Homepage > Journal > Quantitative research in UX

 • Number of made mistakes during a task

-• Quantified user satisfaction ratings for websites or mobile apps.
+• Quantified user satisfaction ratings for websites or mobile apps

-As we've already mentioned, a limitation of Quantitative Research is the inability to discover the causes of quantitative results.
+As we've already mentioned, a limitation of quantitative research is the inability to discover the causes of quantitative results.

 The conclusion you will draw will only relate to the frequency of the behavior.

-Quantitative Research results don't determine or define the problems users encounter.
+Quantitative research results don't determine or define the problems users encounter.
 They don't suggest solutions.

 Quantitative research examples

-Furthermore, Quantitative Research requires more respondents, which of course, raises the cost, increases the time needed to perform it, and raises organizational issues.
+Furthermore, quantitative research requires more respondents, which, of course, raises the cost, increases the time needed to perform it, and raises organizational issues.

 It also poses challenges for UX researchers to statistically process and interpret the results.